phernama21/bicycle-shop/README.md

 # Tech Challenge - Bicycle Shop

 ## 📋 1.
 Introduction
-On this technical test the challenge was to build a website that allows a bicycle shop owner to sell his products online.

-The platform must manage various bicycle components with conditional dependencies between parts, track inventory status, and calculate dynamic pricing where certain combinations affect the final cost.

-The system should also be scalable to accommodate future product beyond bicycles.
+This technical assessment required the development of a comprehensive e-commerce platform for a bicycle shop owner seeking to expand their business online.
+The primary challenge involved creating a sophisticated product configuration system that could handle complex relationships between options while maintaining scalability for future growth.

 ## 🛠️ 2.
 Tech Stack

 ### Backend